theshdb/Speed-booster/README.md

 A Python GUI program which deletes temporary files from your pc.

 Pre requisite:
-  -Python3 or above.
+  1.Python3 or above.
-  -user name of your windows account, select one from "C:\Users"
+  2.User name of your windows account, select one from "C:\Users"